Defamation Act 2009

 Statements Privileged Subject to Explanation or Contradiction

-1. A fair and accurate report of the proceedings, findings or decisions of an association, or a committee or governing body of an association, whether incorporated or not F9[in the State, in a Member State or in the United Kingdom], relating to a member of the association or to a person subject, by contract or otherwise, to control by the association.
+1. A fair and accurate report of the proceedings, findings or decisions of an association, or a committee or governing body of an association, whether incorporated or not F50[the State or in a state or place other than the State], relating to a member of the association or to a person subject, by contract or otherwise, to control by the association.

-2. A fair and accurate report of the proceedings at any public meeting, held F9[in the State, in a Member State or in the United Kingdom], being a meeting held for a lawful purpose and for the discussion of any matter of public concern whether the admission to the meeting is general or restricted.
+2. A fair and accurate report of the proceedings at any public meeting, held F50[the State or in a state or place other than the State], being a meeting held for a lawful purpose and for the discussion of any matter of public concern whether the admission to the meeting is general or restricted.

-3. A fair and accurate report of the proceedings at a general meeting, whether F9[in the State, in a Member State or in the United Kingdom], of any company or association established by or under statute or incorporated by charter.
+3. A fair and accurate report of the proceedings at a general meeting, whether F50[the State or in a state or place other than the State], of any company or association established by or under statute or incorporated by charter.

-4. A fair and accurate report of the proceedings at any meeting or sitting of any local authority or the Health Service Executive, and any corresponding body F9[in a Member State or in the United Kingdom].
+4. A fair and accurate report of the proceedings at any meeting or sitting of any local authority or the Health Service Executive, and any corresponding body F50[state or place other than the State].

 5. A fair and accurate report of a press conference convened by or on behalf of a body to which this Part applies or the organisers of a public meeting within the meaning of paragraph 2 to give an account to the public of the proceedings or meeting.